-When it comes to Spanish food, many think of wine as the perfect accompaniment.
-However, due to its versatility, it has been a long standing tradition in Spain to serve tapas, small plates of Spanish appetizers, with beer.
+When it comes to finding the perfect pairing for popular Spanish dishes such as Paella and Spanish omelette , many think of a nice fruity wine as the perfect accompaniment.
+However, surprisingly, it has been a long standing tradition in Spain to serve tapas, small plates of Spanish appetizers, with beer due to its versatility.

 Although the origin of tapas is often debated, it is thought to have been invented in Andalusian taverns during the 18th century, where bartenders would serve all beer covered by a small saucer (or ‘tapo’) to keep the flies at bay.
 Realising that they were missing an opportunity, bartenders eventually began offering patrons cheese, olives and meat on top of the saucers, thus beginning what we know today as tapas.

-Here are three traditional Galician food pairings created by Tapas Revolution, a Spanish tapas restaurant located in Shoreditch, to go with Estrella Galicia, a family owned Galician beer established in 1906.
+If you want to get in on the beer and tapas pairing action, here are three traditional Galician food pairings created by Tapas Revolution, a modern Spanish restaurant launched by celebrity chef Omar Allibhoy, to go with the family owned traditional beer Estrella Galicia.

 Estrella Galicia Premium with Vieiras Crudas